Kiwi Academy Award winner Taika Waititi will direct and write a new Star Wars film, Disney has confirmed.

 Waititi, who won the Oscar for Best Adapted Screenplay for his film Jojo Rabbit earlier this year, was announced as director and writer on May 4, known as Star Wars Day.

-He will pen the film alongside Krysty Wilson-Cairns, an Oscar nominee who won the BAFTA Award for Outstanding British Film of the Year for 1917.
+He will pen the film alongside Krysty Wilson-Cairns, the Oscar nominee who won the BAFTA Award for Outstanding British Film of the Year for 1917.

 Waititi is no stranger to the Star Wars universe, having directed the widely-acclaimed finale to the Disney+ series The Mandalorian.
 He also voiced a bounty-hunter droid in that show.